Free Legal Dictionary – User Supplied Legal Definitions

 P.

-Parental Liability: a statutory law that obligates parents for certain wrongful acts committed by their children before achieving adulthood
+Parental Liability: a statutory law that obligates parents for certain wrongful acts their children commit before adulthood.

-Pleadings: papers required to be filed by each party with the court which alleges the facts, claims, and defenses involved in the case
+Pleadings: Each party must file papers with the court alleging the facts, claims, and defenses involved in the case.

-Precedent: a deviation in a prior case which established a right or reasoning of law that must be followed in the present case
+Precedent: a deviation in a prior case that establishes a right or reasoning of law that must be followed in the present case.

-Pre-Emption: a judicial principle which states that certain federal laws apply over specific state laws
+Pre-Emption: a judicial principle that states that certain federal laws apply over specific state laws

-Prima Facie Case: the existence of some evidence on each required point of a case
+Prima Facie Case: the existence of evidence on each required case point.

 Proffer (of evidence): to present to the record in a trial what evidence a party has on a given point after the court has refused its admission into evidence.
-So that a reviewing court can know what was excluded at the original proceeding
+So that a reviewing court can know what was excluded from the original proceeding.

 Q.

-Question of Fact: the existence of a controversy as to the facts of a case which the trier of fact must determine.
-For example, a jury in a jury trial; the judge in a bench trial.
+Question of Fact: the existence of a controversy about the facts of a case which the trier of fact must determine.
+For example, a jury in a jury trial or the judge in a bench trial.

 R.

-Reckless Disregard: behavior or demeanor which evidences a lack of concern for consequences
+Reckless Disregard: behavior or demeanor that evidences a lack of concern for consequences.

 Respondeat Superior: (lat.) let the superior reply.
-A legal principle whereby the master is responsible for the acts or omissions of his/her servant
+A legal principle whereby the master is responsible for the acts or omissions of their servant.

-Reversible Error: error in a trial which is significantly sufficient causing the entire trial reversed or a new trial.
+Reversible Error: error in a trial that is significantly sufficient,t causing the entire trial to be reversed or a new trial.
 Hence, granted by a reviewing appellate court

 Risk of Non-Persuasion: see BURDEN OF PROOF